MisterZedd/SourceStalker/README.md

 ### Bot Issues

-1. **Commands don't work**
+1. **Commands don't work or show as "not synced"**
-   - Ensure bot has proper permissions
+   - Ensure bot has proper permissions and was invited with 'applications.commands' scope
-   - Try re-inviting the bot using the OAuth2 URL
-   - Verify slash commands are registered (may take up to an hour)
+   - Bot owner can run `/sync` command to manually sync slash commands
+   - Commands sync automatically to the bot's guild on startup
+   - For global sync across all servers, use `/sync global_sync:True`
+   - Check bot logs for any sync errors during startup

 2. **Riot API errors**
    - Verify API key is valid and not expired